Captain Marvel (Mar-Vell): Publication history

-From 1940 to 1953 Fawcett Comics published comics featuring their popular character Captain Marvel, and thus held the trademark to the name "Captain Marvel".
+From 1940 to 1953, Fawcett Comics published comics featuring their popular character Captain Marvel, and thus held the trademark to the name "Captain Marvel".
 Fawcett ceased publishing the comics in 1953 due to a 1951 copyright infringement suit from DC Comics, and their trademark ostensibly lapsed.
 Taking advantage of this situation, Marvel debuted its new Captain Marvel character in 1967 and quickly trademarked the name.
 Marvel was not the first company to try to capitalize on Fawcett's lapsed trademark; in 1966 the small publisher M. F. Enterprises released a short-lived Captain Marvel series.
 Due to the title containing its company name, Marvel had convinced M.F.
 Enterprises to cease their Captain Marvel series after five issues, paying M.F. a settlement of $4,500.

 Marvel's character debuted as the lead feature in Marvel Super-Heroes #12 (December 1967), written by Stan Lee and illustrated by Gene Colan.
-Although usually credited as co-creator, Colan had no involvement with Captain Marvel's conception, and in fact has voiced an intense dislike for the character and especially his original white-and-green costume: "It was awful – just an imitation of any of the other costumed characters I'd ever done."
+Although usually credited as co-creator, Colan had no involvement with Captain Marvel's conception, and in fact voiced an intense dislike for the character and especially his original white-and-green costume: "It was awful – just an imitation of any of the other costumed characters I'd ever done."

 Shortly thereafter, Captain Marvel was given his own series, commencing with Captain Marvel #1 (May 1968).
 These appearances established Captain Marvel, or "Mar-Vell", as an alien of the Kree race who had come to earth as a spy before coming to identify with his human neighbors.
 The series failed to register with readers, and was revamped by writer-artist team Roy Thomas and Gil Kane in issue #17 (October 1969).
 The character was given a new uniform, designed by Kane and colorist Michelle Robinson, and greater abilities.
 An added plot feature was the introduction of sidekick Rick Jones.
-Jones and Marvel "shared molecules" allowing only one to exist in the real world at a time.
+Jones and Marvel "shared molecules", allowing only one to exist in the real world at a time.
 Thomas stated that the intent of the change was to create a more science-fiction oriented update that was reminiscent of Fawcett Comics's original Captain Marvel, who similarly had an alter-ego that could not co-exist with the superhero.